When to visit the vet?

 The clinical presentation of salivary gland adenocarcinoma in dogs is variable and depends largely on the affected salivary gland, the tumor size, and the degree of invasion.
 The following symptoms may occur:

-The most characteristic sign is a slowly growing, firm swelling in the area of the affected salivary gland, typically in the angle of the mandible or below the ear.
-This swelling may initially be painless, leading to a delayed diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+The most characteristic sign is a slowly growing, firm Swelling in the area of the affected salivary gland, typically in the angle of the mandible or below the ear.
+This Swelling may initially be painless, leading to a delayed diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients..
-With increasing tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
-Tumors can develop in any part of the body and affect various functions. growth, difficulty swallowing (dysphagiaDysphagia is the medical term for difficulty swallowing.
-In dogs and cats, dysphagia can be caused by diseases of the mouth, pharynx, or esophagus and impair the animal’s ability to eat.) can occur, which manifests as altered eating behavior and weight loss.
+As the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
+Tumors can develop in any part of the body and affect various functions. grows, Difficulty swallowing (dysphagiaDysphagia is the medical term for difficulty swallowing.
+In dogs and cats, dysphagia can be caused by diseases of the mouth, pharynx, or esophagus and impair the animal’s ability to eat.) can occur, which manifests as altered eating behavior and Weight loss.

 Increased salivation (hypersalivation) is a common symptom caused by mechanical irritation or obstructionobstruction refers to the blockage or narrowing of a hollow organ or canal, which hinders the normal flow of liquids or gases.
 In dogs and cats, an obstruction can occur in the digestive tract, airways, or urinary tract and often requires immediate medical treatment. of the salivary ducts.
-In advanced tumors, an unpleasant smelling bad breath (Foetor ex ore) may occur, especially if secondary infections or tissue necrosisNecrosis is the Death of tissue in a living organism, caused by factors such as injury, infection, or lack of blood supply.
+In advanced Tumors, unpleasant-smelling bad breath (halitosisHalitosis, or bad breath, is a condition characterized by unpleasant odors from the mouth.
+Causes can include dental problems, digestive system disorders, or respiratory issues.) can occur, especially if secondary infections or tissue necrosisNecrosis is the Death of tissue in a living organism, caused by factors such as injury, infection, or lack of blood supply.
 Necrotic tissue can cause Inflammatory conditions and further health problems. are present.

 Diagnosis

-- Fine needle aspiration/biopsy: A cytological or histological examination is necessary to confirm the adenocarcinoma with certainty.
+- Fine-needle aspirationFine-needle aspiration is a minimally invasive diagnostic technique that uses a thin needle to extract cells or fluid from a tumor, lesion, or organ.
+This sample is then examined microscopically to make a diagnosis./biopsy: A cytological or histological examination is necessary to confirm the adenocarcinoma with certainty.
 Modern molecular biological tests (e.g., immunohistochemistryImmunohistochemistry is a laboratory technique that uses antibodies to identify and localize specific antigens in tissue sections.
 This method is used in veterinary diagnostics to detect and characterize diseases at the cellular level in dogs and cats.) can reveal further prognostic markers.

 Therapy

-- Surgical removal: For locally limited tumors, resection (sialoadenectomy) together with surrounding tissue is often the therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+- Surgical removal: For locally confined Tumors, resection (sialoadenectomy) together with surrounding tissue is often the therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. of choice.

 - Radiation therapyRadiation therapy is the use of radiation, most often to treat cancer.
-It can be used to kill cancer cells or slow their growth without significantly damaging surrounding healthy tissue.: Can be useful postoperatively (adjuvant), especially if it was not possible to cut into healthy tissue or the risk of recurrence is high.
+It can be used to kill cancer cells or slow their growth without significantly damaging surrounding healthy tissue.: Can be useful postoperatively (adjuvant), especially if it was not possible to cut in healthy tissue or the risk of relapse is high.

-- ChemotherapyChemotherapy refers to the treatment of diseases, especially cancer, with chemical substances or drugs.
-It aims to kill cancer cells or prevent their growth, but can also affect healthy cells.: depending on the degree of malignancyMalignancy refers to the aggressiveness of a tumor, that is, its ability to grow invasively and metastasize.
+- Chemotherapy: depending on the degree of malignancyMalignancy refers to the aggressiveness of a tumor, that is, its ability to grow invasively and metastasize.
 Malignant tumors can be life-threatening in dogs and cats and require specific treatment. and stage (especially in case of metastasisA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
 Metastases indicate that cancer has spread in the body.).
-A fixed protocol does not exist; agents such as carboplatin or doxorubicin are often used.
+A fixed protocol does not exist, often agents such as carboplatin or doxorubicin are used.

 - Targeted Therapies: Initial studies are investigating tyrosine kinase inhibitors or immune checkpoint inhibitors, analogous to human medicine.